pyblish/pyblish-houdini/README.md

-publish-houdini
+Pyblis Houdini
 ===============

-Sidefx Houdini integration of Publish
+Integration of Sidefx Houdini for Publish